 This module has two Terminal Learning Objectives, or TLOs.
 Each TLO is supported by a series of Enabling Learning Objectives, or ELOs.
-This graphic shows how the ELOs are mapped to the TLOs.
+This graphic shows how the

+ELOs are mapped to the TLOs.
 The blue dots are cognitive or knowledge learning objectives, and the green dots are performance objectives focused on skills.

-There are seven cognitive learning objectives for this module which are to identify the leading causes of preventable death due to traumatic injuries and the corresponding interventions to help increase chances of survival, describe the TCCC Phases of Care and how intervention priorities differ in each phase in accordance with CoTCCC guidelines, describe the application of TCCC in combat and noncombat settings across different environments, describe the role and responsibilities of a nonmedical service member in rendering TCCC care, identify the key factors influencing TCCC, identify the importance of TCCC training, and to identify the three objectives (or goals) of TCCC.
-There is one performance objectives for this module which is to
+This module has seven cognitive learning objectives.
+They are to:

+- 1. Identify the leading causes of preventable death due to traumatic injuries and the corresponding interventions to help increase chances of survival - 2.
+Describe the TCCC Phases of Care and how intervention priorities differ in each phase in accordance with CoTCCC guidelines - 3.
+Describe the application of TCCC in combat and noncombat settings across different environments - 4.
+Describe the role and responsibilities of a nonmedical service member in rendering TCCC care - 5.
+Identify the key factors influencing TCCC - 6.
+Identify the importance of TCCC training - 7.
+Identify the three objectives (or goals) of TCCC.